Course Name: Beaver River Golf Club

 Red 70 4894 68.1 116

 Hole Descriptions: One of the shortest regulation courses in Rhode Island, Beaver River places an emphasis on accuracy with it’s tree-lined fairways.
 This is evident on the opening hole, a short 481 yard par 5.
-This hole is certainly reachable in two, but driver might not be the prudent play as fescue lines both sides of this narrow fairway.
-In fact, it’s commonly advised that people leave their drivers at home, as they will do more harm than good.
-The 1st fairway runs out about 100 yards short of this back-to-front sloped green.
+One of only two par fives on this short par 70, I enjoy this hole because it gives you options.
+Players looking to start out their round with an easy hybrid or long iron will be able to reach this green safely in regulation, but confident players can rip driver and have the possibility of reaching this green in two.
+Fescue lines both sides of this narrow fairway, which runs out about 100 yards short of a back-to-front sloped green.
 At 334 yards, the short dogleg left 2nd hole features a tight, blind teeshot that pretty much requires a right-to-left ballflight.
 Two bunkers guard the sides of this narrow green.

 The 3rd is a short, unremarkable 150 yard uphill par 3 followed by another short dogleg hole that plays eerily similar to the 2nd.
 At 335 yards, the 4th plays slightly uphill and to the left, with a large bunker short of this green.
 The 5th hole is a 325 yard tight dogleg right that features a heavily sloped green, while the 6th is another short narrow par 5 that turns left sharply about 285 yards from the tee.
 The 7th and 8th holes are by far the two most difficult on the side with the 7th being a long uphill 203 yard par 3 and the 8th being a sharp dogleg right long par 4.
 Playing 439 yards, the number 1 handicap 8th is a veritable challenge with an extremely tight fairway and OB long and left.
 I distinctly remember a tall tree blocking drives that try to cut the right corner.